 Please note: Due to the current pandemic, courses are currently being taught via ZOOM.
+Classes are typically for 90 minutes for 6 weeks.
 Contact us if you wish to discuss this current teaching format.

 If you have questions about the Lifelong Learning program, please contact us so we can help you!

 Wake Forest University